elifesciences-publications/Sanders-et-al-2020-Elife/README.md

+### This code is associated with the paper from Sanders et al., "Hippocampal remapping as hidden state inference". eLife, 2020. http://dx.doi.org/10.7554/eLife.51140

 Install of python3 including numpy, scipy, and matplotlib is expected.
 Pycircstat library is used, code needs to be built for your machine.
 See their documentation at https://github.com/circstat/pycircstat.

 Special files: